t-keazirian/t-keazirian/README.md

 ### About Me
 ------------

+- 🌱  Currently: Full Stack Apprentice at The Difference Engine
 - 🔭  Recent graduate from Thinkful's software engineering boot camp
-- 🌱  Growing skills in ...
-React Hooks & Java
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/taylor-keazirian/)
 - :computer: I'm looking for work!
 - 😄  Pronouns: ... she/her